 nameFieldMapping := bleve.NewTextFieldMapping() nameFieldMapping.Analyzer = "en" blogMapping.AddFieldMappingsAt("name", nameFieldMapping)

 Now let’s say our blog documents have a nested structure describing the

-author field field
+author field using sub-fields

 author := bleve.NewDocumentMapping() authorNameFieldMapping := bleve.NewTextFieldMapping() authorNameFieldMapping.Store = false author.AddFieldMappingsAt("name", authorFieldNameMapping) authorEmailFieldMapping := bleve.NewTextFieldMapping() authorEmailFieldMapping.IncludeInAll = false author.AddFieldMappingsAt("email", authorEmailFieldMapping) blog.AddSubDocumentMapping("author", author)

 This shows use of a few of the other flags in a FieldMapping.
 Here is the list:

 There are multiple levels at which you can configure the Default Analyzer if an explicit one isn’t specified.